stephenjwilson/edgar-analytics/README.md

 I created three classes to process and store the EDGAR data.

 This class is called to process an EDGAR log file and "Sessionize" the log into sessions based on IP address.
-Two support classes are used to represent the sessions (session) and the set of sessions (SessionSet).
+Two support classes are used to represent the sessions (Session) and the set of sessions (SessionSet).

 I ignored the document being retrieved at each request, as duplicate document requests are counted twice.

-However, parsing the additional fields is trivial if needed.
+The Session class:
+ * Stores all important information about a session
+ * Formats data for output,
+ * Updates the session as needed

-The Session class stores all important information about a session, formats it for output, allows a mechanism for updating, and provides a function to assess if the session has ended.
+ * Provides a function to assess if the session has ended

 The SessionSet class creates, stores, and closes all the sessions.
 An important feature of this class is that when deleted, it will close all sessions that are open and write them to file.
+Currently, this occurs at the end of a log file.

 Currently, these classes are relatively minimal, but they can be easily extended to:
  * Accept different file formats
  * Change the criteria to end a session
  * Alter the output format

- An easy way to increase speed up processing many log files would be to process separate log files in parallel.
+ An easy way to speed up processing many log files would be to process separate log files in parallel.

 # Requirements
 Language: